MohammadMaftoun/Few-Shot-and-Zero-Shot-Learning-Techniques/README.md

     Implementations of state-of-the-art few-shot and zero-shot learning algorithms.
     Preprocessing pipelines for data preparation and feature extraction.
     Ready-to-use scripts for model training, evaluation, and hyperparameter tuning.
-    Example notebooks applying these techniques to real-world tasks.
+    Example notebooks are applying these techniques to real-world tasks.
     Performance comparisons between traditional machine learning models and few-shot/zero-shot models.

 # Getting Started